Miguel Vargas Player Props: Dodgers vs. Astros

-The Los Angeles Dodgers and Miguel Vargas (.143 slugging percentage over his past 10 games, including one homer), take on starting pitcher Ronel Blanco and the Houston Astros at Dodger Stadium, Saturday at 7:15 PM ET.
+The Los Angeles Dodgers, including Miguel Vargas (.061 batting average in his past 10 games), battle starter Hunter Brown and the Houston Astros at Dodger Stadium, Sunday at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Astros.
+He had a hitless showing in his most recent game (0-for-2) against the Astros.

 Miguel Vargas Game Info & Props vs. the Astros